lisavogtsf/lisavogtsf.github.io/readme.md

 Managed data using Ruby on Rails to track interrelations of locations, price queries, price results over time.

-Deployed to Heroku, curated records in PostgresQL, and migrated database to new Ubuntu "Cedar-14" stack.
+Deployed to Heroku, curated records in PostgreSQL, and migrated database to new Ubuntu "Cedar-14" stack.

  VISIT WEBSITE
  VIEW CODE